 The Super has 95 octanes and this is the premium gasoline.

 Diesel is very popular in Costa Rica due to the its efficiency and the large number of diesel cars, especially SUVs.
 Costa Rica’s diesel has the lowest amount of particles of sulfur per million in Central America with only 50.
 Other countries like Nicaragua or El Salvador sell diesel with over 5000 particles of sulfur per million and this is another effort of the Costa Rica government to keep the contamination for fossil fuels as low as possible.

 Gas stations look like just like any other gas station in the world.
 In Spanish, gas station is “Gasolinera.”
 Many of the gas stations will have a huge sign that says something like “Gasolinera X name of area” or “Servicentro X name of area.”

 The best way to find a gas station in Costa Rica is by using WAZE or Google Maps.
 Type “Gasolinera” or click on the Gas Icon.

 How to Get Gas in Spanish

 Since all gas stations in Costa Rica are full service, the process is super easy.
 When you pull into the gas station, there will be attendants that will tell you which lane to go in.
 After you park, the attendant will come up to you to ask what you would like.

 English note: Not very many attendants speak English so it will be helpful if you can learn it in Spanish or Spanglish.
 If you want to fill up your gas tank of diesel, say “Lleno de diesel por favor.”
-Lleno is pronounced jeh-no and that means full of diesel please.
+That means full of diesel please.